 Early in February, Sean and I took his bike to the local skateboard park, which is really just a small clover-shaped bowl.

 The other kids ranged in age from about 10 on up to high school.
 They were all very welcoming, supportive, and kind to Sean.
-They gave him tips, cleared the bowl for him a few times, encouraged him, and every time he fell, several of them asked, “You OK, buddy?”
+They gave him tips, cleared the bowl for him a few times, and encouraged him.
+Every time he fell, several of them asked, “You OK, buddy?”

 Sean seemed in his element.

 A kid with green hair and wearing a Green Day shirt lent Sean his scooter to try out.
 Some of the kids recalled Sean from when they were in Mixed Martial Arts class together when Sean was six.
-Like that class, he was the youngest here amongst these kids.
+Like that class, he was the youngest here among these kids.

 I learned from the kids that the reason our park is so small is because the City never completed it – the story I got is that the City told them that if the bowl could go graffiti-free for 10 years, they would complete it.

 There is definitely a need, because the park was full when we got there, and the kids said it is even more full on weekends.
 As Sean says, there is no room outside of the bowl to “grind,” and he also finds it senseless since most of the kids skating now will be grown and gone in 10 years’ time!

 I suggested to Sean that we can come practice when the bowl is empty, and the other kids are in school.
-Sean says he also wants to come back when the other kids are there after they get out of school, too.
+Sean says he also wants to come back when the other kids are there after they get out of school.
 It was fun watching them do their maneuvers.